 - Yoga Studio

 Instead of booking a bus tour to explore a new city, you might select an active option.
-For example, team member Scott loved free walking historical tours in Budapest and Warsaw.
+For example, you can take free walking historical tours in Budapest and Warsaw.

 Depending on your travel destination, you can also take advantage of local culture to try something new and healthy.
-While in Finland, team member Scott learned of the health benefits of spending time in a sauna.
-So he embraced this integral part of their culture during his visit!
+While in Finland, one of our team members learned of the health benefits of spending time in a sauna — so he embraced this integral part of their culture during his visit!

 And while you’re adding extra nutrients to your diet, give yourself food for thought by meditating or reading during your journey.
 It’s an easy and free way to clear your mind.
 Many airlines have free in-flight entertainment.
 Next time you flip through the channels, see if you can find a guided meditation.

 Work out in airport gyms and lounges